The day of the magistrate hearing

 Criminal violations

-If you were ticketed for any criminal violations and you miss your show cause hearing because you forgot or for another reason that's not considered good cause beyond your control, you'll receive a summons to appear in court before a judge.
+If you were ticketed for any criminal violations and you miss your magistrate’s hearing, you'll receive a summons to appear in court before a judge.
 If you ignore the court summons:

 - Your driver's license will be suspended